nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/trust-store-and-key-store-configuration.md

 {{#> callout type='note' }}

-If you set a custom trust store with your authorities exclusively, **Marketplace, Studio and hot fix distribution integration will not work anymore** since these servers expose certificates available in the default trust store.
+If you set a custom trust store exclusively with your authorities, **Marketplace, Studio and hot fix distribution integration will not work anymore** since these servers expose certificates available in the default trust store.
 So we suggest that you [add your certificates to the default trust store](#addingcertificatestodefaulttruststore).

 {{/callout}}